conduktor/scala-api-template/README.md

  - Intellij can't type properly macros (such as skunk's "sql" StringOps) Using Metals is therefore recommended when dealing with repositories

-- many libraries are not compatible at all with graalVM. (ex: google cloud logback) Also all classes using reflection must be added to reflect-config.json (ex: all GCP classes)

 ## TODOS
 - tagged types with codecs (server, db)